freeCodeCamp/Rust-In-Replit/tooling/answers-image-combiner.md

 Your code could not compile, because the `println!` macro does not know how to format the `Args` struct.

-Task: Follow the compiler's advice to extend the formatter.
+Task: Follow the compiler's advice to extend the formatter within the `println!`.

 Run `cargo test --bin combiner -- --show-output`.
 You should still see an error.